scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Dataset
 -------
-In this section we discuss the details of our set synthetic and real datasets.
+In this section we discuss the details of our set of synthetic and real datasets, the latter obtained from CircuitPromo.ca.
-The real datasets was obtained from CircuitPromo.ca as basic data.

 *Features*